OpenFortranProject/open-fortran-parser/INSTALL.md

    reports an error a couple of times during the build process but continues to finish.
 This is expected behavior.

+   2ND NOTE: First 'make' might randomly completely fail.
+In such case, just run 'make' again and it should succeed.

 4. Run 'make install' to install the OFP files under the location specified with the prefix configure option.
 Note that you must have the necessary privileges to write to the install directory.